-This lovely field provides an open space for family picnics and exploration, as well as a gathering place for many of the NaturePlace events.
+This lovely field provides an open space for family picnics and exploration, as well as a gathering place for the Lyme Land Trust's NaturePlace events.

 Third Field

 Third Field is an open area that was cleared by volunteers and is a good gathering place in the rocky uplands.
 Wildlife love the open habitat vegetation.
 If you are quiet, you may see a flock of turkeys grazing on the grasses.